Skip to content

 TODAY IN KENTUCKY HISTORY

 June 29, 1852, Henry Clay died of tuberculosis in Washington, D.C., at 75, while serving as a U.S. Senator.
 Befitting Clay’s status as one of the most respected and influential political figures of his time, they placed his body in the Capitol Rotunda, making him the 1st person in American history to lie in state.
-Impressive ceremonies took place in D.C., New York, and other cities as Clay’s body traveled back to his Ashland Estate in Lexington for the last time.
+Impressive ceremonies took place in D.C., New York, and other cities, and on July 10, Clay’s body traveled back to his Ashland Estate for the last time.
 Upon arriving home, Clay’s body remained overnight while Lucretia kept watch.
 The following day, the funeral procession left Ashland after a memorial service on the front lawn.
 Black draped the storefronts on Main Street along the way, and all businesses in Lexington closed.
-The traffic stood still, and a calm silence appeared as the procession passed and into the Lexington Cemetery.
+The traffic stood still, and a calm silence appeared as the procession passed through town and into the Lexington Cemetery.
 Locals erected the massive monument in 1857.

 By Calstanhope